anniehedgpeth/anniehedgpeth.github.io/_posts/2016-06-14-inspec-basics-7.markdown

 Let's say, also, that you want the password expiration to be set to 30 days instead of 90.
 The way we'll do that is by scanning with an inherited version of that profile that *ignores* that particular control and *adds* another control that tests for 30 days.

 Let's go find it.
-We can see that it was the **cis-ubuntu14.04lts-level1 profile**, so let's go to the Compliance tab and find that profile.
+We can see that it was the **cis-ubuntu14.04lts-level1** profile, so let's go to the Compliance tab and find that profile.
 Click on it, and find the offending control.

 ![](/assets/article_images/2016-06-14-inspec-basics-7/control.png)